 - Try making a sweet ramen with shrimp and corn.

-- Boost the vitamins and minerals with added greens, such as spinach or bok choy to complete your flavorful bro.
+- Boost the vitamins and minerals with added fresh vegetables, such as spinach or bok choy to complete your flavorful bro.

 - 2 large eggs